0xbitcoin/0xbitcoin-miner/README.md

 3. In the console, run the command 'node index.js' to start mining

 ### Pool Mining
+- When mining into a pool, your gasprice does not matter and you will pay NO GAS FEES
+- Every pool is different so consult each pool owner.
+Typically, pools will offer a token withdraw mechanism or automatically send tokens to your address on a periodic basis or when a limit is reached

+### Solo Mining
 - IF SOLO MINING it is necessary to fill the mining account (it is an Ethereum account) with a small amount of ether.
 - Typically 0.005 eth is good enough to get started.
 The ether is used for gas to make function calls to the token smart contract when your miner finds a solution to the Proof of Work.
 - When the gas is spent that means that you have found a solution!
 If you were the first to find it, you will be rewarded with 0xbitcoin tokens.
 (See the block explorer for typical gas prices at the current moment.)

-### Pool Mining
-- When mining into a pool, your gasprice does not matter and you will pay NO GAS FEES
-- Every pool is different so consult each pool owner.
-Typically, pools will offer a token withdraw mechanism or automatically send tokens to your address on a periodic basis or when a limit is reached